purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 To do so, we have to show that d divides a and b, and that for any other divisor c of a and b, c <= d.

-Show d divides a and b:
+#### Show d divides a and b

 We can write the division of a by d as a = nd + r.

 Rewritten: r = a - nd.

 Remember that d is an element of S, so we can rewrite d as ax + by for some x and y.

 Thus r = a - n(ax + by)

 = a - nax - nby

 = a(1 - nx) + (-ynb)

 So we've rewritten r in the form of ax + by.
 We also know r is non-negative because since d is minimum of S, then d <= a so we can always choose a non-negative r satisfying nd + r = a.

 But we also know r < d, because otherwise we rewrite a = nd + r as a = (n+1)d + (r-d).
 Since d is the minimum of S and is positive, then r has to be 0.